buggyrace/buggy-race-about/docs/buggy-editor/distributing-the-code.md

 Remember to [customise the source code](customising) before zipping it up again.
-Then you can distribute that zip file to your students directly — for example by emailing it, or putting somewhere they can download from (if you're using a system like Moodle, Canvas or Blackboard, you can put it on the course pages as a resource to download).
+Then you can distribute that zip file to your students directly — for example by emailing it, or it putting somewhere they can download from (if you're using a system like Moodle, Canvas or Blackboard, you can put it on the course pages as a resource to download).

 {: .navigation}
 **Admin** → **Config** → Config:**GitHub**